-Cementaid offer a look into the how the Everdure CALTITE concrete stands the test of time when subjected to the harsh environment of the Fimiston open pit mine in Australia
+Cementaid offer a look into how the Everdure CALTITE concrete stands the test of time when subjected to the harsh environment of the Fimiston open pit mine in Australia

 The Fimiston open pit mine is the largest open pit gold mine in Australia.
 Located on the southeastern edge of Kalgoorlie-Boulder, approximately 600km east of Perth, the mine is managed by Kalgoorlie Consolidated Gold Mines (KCGM) and owned (50/50) by Newmont Australia and Barrick Gold Corporation.
 Ore extracted is treated in two processing plants – the Fimiston plant and the Gidji Roaster plant.
 The need for increased production in the 1990’s saw the Fimiston plant undergo a significant expansion with the installation of a new single large Sag Mill in 1994.